dotnet/docs/docs/csharp/fundamentals/coding-style/coding-conventions.md

   :::code language="csharp" source="./snippets/coding-conventions/program.cs" id="Snippet16":::

 - Simplify your code by using the C# [using statement](../../language-reference/statements/using.md).
-If you have a [try-finally](../../language-reference/keywords/try-finally.md) statement in which the only code in the `finally` block is a call to the <xref:System.IDisposable.Dispose%2A> method, use a `using` statement instead.
+If you have a [try-finally](../../language-reference/statements/exception-handling-statements.md#the-try-finally-statement) statement in which the only code in the `finally` block is a call to the <xref:System.IDisposable.Dispose%2A> method, use a `using` statement instead.

-  In the following example, the `try`-`finally` statement only calls `Dispose` in the `finally` block.
+  In the following example, the `try-finally` statement only calls `Dispose` in the `finally` block.

    :::code language="csharp" source="./snippets/coding-conventions/program.cs" id="Snippet17a":::